 This article first appeared in Citywire Wealth Manager ESG Forecast, published on 1 November 2021.

 Past performance is not a guide to future performance.
 The value of investments and the income from them may go down as well as up and is not guaranteed.
 Investors may not get back the amount invested.

+This is a financial promotion and is not investment advice.
 The views expressed are those of the author at the date of publication unless otherwise indicated, which are subject to change, and are not investment advice.

 The Royal London Global Sustainable Credit Fund is a sub-fund of Royal London Asset Management Bond Funds plc, an open-ended investment company with variable capital (ICVC), with segregated liability between subfunds.
 Incorporated with limited liability under the laws of Ireland and authorised by the Central Bank of Ireland as a UCITS Fund.
 It is a recognised scheme under section 264 of the Financial Services and Markets Act 2000.
 The Investment Manager is Royal London Asset Management Limited.
 For more information on the trust or the risks of investing, please refer to the Prospectus or Key Investor Information Document (KIID), available via the relevant Fund Information page on www.rlam.co.uk.
 Most of the protections provided by the UK regulatory system, and the compensation under the Financial Services Compensation Scheme, will not be available.